On Information-Theoretic Measures of Predictive Uncertainty: Experiments

+\textbf{Misclassification detection.} This task evaluates the ability of an uncertainty measure to distinguish between the set of correct and incorrectly predicted samples.
+The setup in this experiment is identical to the selective prediction setup.
+We consider the AUROC for distinguishing between correctly and incorrectly predicted datapoints for the different proposed measures of predictive uncertainty as scoring functions.
+Alternative metrics commonly used to evaluate misclassification detection, such as AUPR or FPR@TPR95, were also considered in our experiments.
+Those induced the same ordering of uncertainty measures, thus we report the AUROC for experiments of this type.

-The results are given in Fig.~\ref{fig:misc}.
+The results are provided in Fig.~\ref{fig:misc}.
 We average over the four considered datasets and report means and standard deviations over five independent runs.
 The results for individual datasets are reported in Fig.~\ref{fig:misc:det:single}~-~Fig.~\ref{fig:misc:det:posterior} in the appendix.
 For detecting the misclassification of (i) the single model, EU \texttt{(A3)} performs best.
 However, when predicting with (ii) the average or (iii) a model according to the posterior, TU \texttt{(B/C3)} performs best.
-For the local method LA, TU \texttt{(A3)} performs best regardless of the predicting model.
-The same effect is observed for MCD, yet TU \texttt{(A2)} slightly outperforms TU \texttt{(A3)} in this case.
-We hypothesize that this effect occurs because the local methods fail to provide high-quality samples for some of the datasets, leading to a high variance of posterior estimates and thus low performance.
-In sum, we find that TU \texttt{(A2)} and TU \texttt{(A3)} perform well for local posterior sampling methods regardless of the predicting model, but for global posterior sampling methods aligning the measure according to the predicting model makes a strong difference.
+This mirrors the results of the selective prediction task, confirming the importance of aligning the uncertainty measure to the predicting model.